 A user reading a newspaper on two different platforms will create two different users.
 This happens because every device will use a specific ID.
 After using the application for the first time, Google will recognize the specific Client ID and count the device as the same user.
 If a user chooses to delete the cookies from the browser, Google will see the user as a new user.

 The user metric provides a good way to see the number of unique users of the applications.
 However, a user can still be created in Google Analytics without the user actually reading a publication.
-You would therefore be able to start a user without having paid for a subscription.
+You would, therefore, be able to start a user without having paid for a subscription.
 This is the main reason we recommend using the custom 'Download' event as a metric for traffic in the publication.

 A session is a group of interactions that take place in your application within a given time frame.
 A single session can contain multiple screen or page views, social interactions, and events.

 A user can have multiple sessions in a given period of time.
 With a Visiolink solution, sessions are not the best metric to gain information on the readers.
-Similar to a user, a session can be started without the user having paid for a subscription.
+Similar to a user, a session can be started without the user has paid for a subscription.
 We recommend using the 'Download' metric or the 'Publication (Openings)' metric as an alternative to sessions.
 These metrics can only be triggered inside the publication.